 POSSIBLE DOCUMENTS: A. Provide a copy of the brochure and/or catalog with appropriate pages identified (use sticky notes, highlighter, etc. to make the information easy to find).
+For items rated above or below a 4 - provide explanation below:

 STANDARD 2 - ADMINISTRATIVE PROGRAM SUPPORT